 The Trustee will review this Statement at least once every three years and without delay after any significant change in investment policy.
 Any change will only be made after having obtained and considered the written advice of someone who the Trustee reasonably believes to be qualified by their ability in, and experience of, financial matters and to have the appropriate knowledge and experience of the management of pension scheme investments.

-For and on behalf of the e Trustee of the General De - ental Council 1970 Pe ension and Life Assurance Plan
+Agreed by the Trustee of the General Dental Council 1970 Pension and Life Assurance Plan